The Black Squirrel Home And Garden Walk

 The Graling House

 The Graling House is located on Twelfth Street.
 The home has a large back garden divided into two main spaces.
-One was used as a kitchen garden, and the other contained several delightful seating areas.
+One was a kitchen garden, and the other contained several delightful seating areas.
 Upon entering the back garden from the narrow walkway, a large table was set up to greet people.
 Everyone was so welcoming.
 It was like coming home.

 A neighborhood walk can help create a sense of unity in a community and even beautify it.
 One home at a time!